-With the ocean to the high-country all in Stratford's backyard, the picturesque town is an excellent base to enjoy the natural beauty and history of the region.
-Stratford is a charming village set on the Avon River which came into existence as a result of dairying, sheep, cattle and horse breeding in the district.
-Today it is characterised by pleasant rail cycleways, an Arts Trail, cute cafes, the excellent Apex park beside the river and a Shakespeare on the River Festival which celebrates its links with Stratford in Warwickshire, England.
+With the ocean and the high country all in Stratford's backyard, the picturesque town is an excellent base to enjoy the natural beauty and history of the region.
+Stratford is a charming village set on the Avon River which came into existence as a result of livestock and dairy farming as well as horse breeding in the district.
+Today, Stratford is distinguished by its inviting rail cycleways, an enticing Arts Trail, quaint cafes, the delightful Apex Park nestled beside the meandering river, and an annual Shakespeare on the River Festival, commemorating its namesake town in Warwickshire, England.

 Learn more here.